antopolskiy/antopolskiy.github.io/content/post/gpt3_3.md

   'total_tokens': 484}}
 ```

+# Parsing the completion
-Now we need to parse the result to obtain labels for each of the games and genres.
-Instead of writing some kind of parsing loop, let's use a little trick and pretent that our table is a CSV-like object and use `pandas.read_csv()`:
+Now I need to parse the result to obtain labels for each of the games and genres.
+Instead of writing some kind of parsing loop, I will use a little trick and pretend that our table is a CSV-like object and use `pandas.read_csv()`:

 ```python
 from io import StringIO